dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

     the integer portion).

-    This is super confusing and comes from the Broadcom formula on page 105 Table 6-32:
+    This is super confusing and comes from the Broadcom formula on page 105 Table 6-32, which after eratta correction gives the average output for a non-zero values of MASH as:

+        rate = clock source / (DIVI + DIVF / 4096)

 <p align="center">
   <img src="images/clock-formula.png" width="600" />
 </p>

-    Which after eratta correction gives the average output for a non-zero values of MASH as:

-        rate = clock source / (DIVI + DIVF / 4096)

 Putting it all together: To find the fractional divider of the